bulk-reviewer/bulk-reviewer/docs/installation.rst

 Installation in BitCurator
 --------------------------
-1. Download the ``BulkReviewer-x.x.x-x86_64.AppImage`` `AppImage <https://appimage.org/>`_ from the `latest Bulk Reviewer release <https://github.com/bulk-reviewer/bulk-reviewer/releases/>`_.
+1. Download the ``BulkReviewer-x.x.x.AppImage`` `AppImage <https://appimage.org/>`_ from the `latest Bulk Reviewer release <https://github.com/bulk-reviewer/bulk-reviewer/releases/>`_.

-2. Move the AppImage to the "Forensics and Reporting" folder on the BitCurator desktop.
+2. Move the AppImage to the "Forensics and Reporting" folder or another appropriate location on the BitCurator desktop.

 3. Make the Bulk Reviewer AppImage executable (right-click on the AppImage file, select Properties, and then select "Allow executing file as program" under the Permissions tab; or change the file permissions with ``chmod u+x`` in a terminal).